-Aaron Hepner is entering his fourth season in 2017 with Wayne State after joining the WSU baseball staff in August of 2013 as an assistant coach/recruiting coordinator.
-He had spent the previous five seasons at Eastern Michigan working with former Warrior head coach Jay Alexander.
+Aaron Hepner will be in his seventh season on the Wayne State baseball staff during the 2019-20 academic year after coming to WSU in August of 2013 as an assistant coach/recruiting coordinator.
+He spent the previous five seasons at Eastern Michigan working with former Warrior head coach Jay Alexander.

 As the hitting coach, Hepner aided in WSU's strong offensive production in 2016.
 The Warriors pounded out a program record 127 doubles and 167 extra base hits, while collecting the second-most total bases in school history (752).
 In addition, WSU drove in 296 RBI, which ranks fifth and scored 329 runs, which ranks eighth in program history.

 He helped the Warriors clinch a berth in the GLIAC Tournament in 2014, while the 34 regular-season victories were a program record.
 The 10-game winning streak in 2014 is also a program record.
 The Warriors finished 15-1 at home, which is the best winning percentage in program history and matched the second most wins all-time at home in program history.

 The Warriors finished with the most wins in a season in program history (36) during the 2014 campaign, the second-best winning percentage and its fourth NCAA Tournament appearance in five years.

 The Warriors finished with the most wins in a season in program history (36), second-best winning percentage and its fourth NCAA Tournament appearance in five years.
 The Warriors knocked off #18 Drury to begin the regional tournament with a 1-0 victory before falling to eventual national champion Southern Indiana in the third round of the NCAA Regional.